markhgn/markhgn.github.io/_posts/2013-08-21-how-many-cars-do-you-sell-in-new-delhi.md

 __Things to think about: the web makes it fairly easy to check out the claims people make.
 Don't take what is said at face value.
 If there is data available see whether there is a trend.
 If people are able to comment on something check how many comments have been made and what they say.__

 (*) The video with highest number of views on the Jaguar YouTube  channel has approximately 570,000 views.
 It is a non-unveiling unveiling of the F-Type in that you don't get to see the car.
-Hard to tell but the 'statistics' are perhaps indicative of a paid-for campaign.
+Hard to tell but the statistics are perhaps indicative of a paid-for campaign.

 The Ridley Scott film scrapes 47,277 views at time-of-writing.
-A 'short film' is completely the wrong format for a web audience.
+A short film is completely the wrong format for a web audience.

 The top comment says: